andrew/ultimate-awesome/README.md

 - [awesome-vibe-coding-tools](https://github.com/jiji262/awesome-vibe-coding-tools) - A curated list of vibe coding plugins, IDEs, and development tools that enhance programming productivity through artificial intelligence.
 - [awesome-myanmar-unicode](https://github.com/khzaw/awesome-myanmar-unicode) - :sparkles: A curated list of resources for Myanmar Unicode.
 - [awesome-env-config-cn](https://github.com/mengyou658/awesome-env-config-cn) - 各种开发语言项目环境国内（中国国内加速镜像）配置教程和部分实践经验，包括GitHub.com, Node.js，npm，nvm, yarn, java, maven, gradle, python, mysys2, elasticsearch, php,golang等等，更多正在加入中.
+- [awesome-ppg](https://github.com/mintisan/awesome-ppg) - A comprehensive collection of PPG-related resources, including libraries, datasets, tutorials, papers, and more, for researchers and developers in the Photoplethysmography(HR/SpO2/BP) field.
 - [awesome-austria](https://github.com/mxstbr/awesome-austria) - 🇦🇹 A curated list of things that show the awesome side of Austria.
-- [awesome-communication](https://github.com/okhosting/awesome-communication) - A curated list of open source chat, communication and collaboration tools.
 - [awesome-networked-media](https://github.com/omarcostahamido/awesome-networked-media) - Awesome list of tools for using multimedia in the network.
 - [awesome-regl](https://github.com/regl-project/awesome-regl) - List of resources, projects and tools for regl.
 - [awesome-rcj-soccer](https://github.com/robocup-junior/awesome-rcj-soccer) - A curated list of resources relevant to RoboCupJunior Soccer.